The Curse of La Llorona-2019

 Many other characters are introduced to the layered story.

-The fun for the viewer is to live vicariously through Poirot and await the big final reveal after the film that, unless already viewed the film or read the novel, one will not see coming.
+The fun for the viewer is to live vicariously through Poirot and await the big final reveal after the film that, unless one has already viewed the film or read the novel, one will not see coming.

 Formulaic, the film never drags nor feels dull.

-Amid the first few minutes of Murder on the Orient Express, the intrigue is unleashed at full-throttle speed leaving one bedazzled and hooked.
+Amid the first few minutes of Murder on the Orient Express, the intrigue is unleashed at full-throttle speed, leaving one bedazzled and hooked.

-Quickly edited film clippings of a news story explain the mysterious Long Island, New York abduction and murder of the infant daughter of a famed pilot.
+Quickly edited film clippings of a news story explain the mysterious Long Island, New York, abduction and murder of the infant daughter of a famed pilot.

 Moments following the murder, the train has the unfortunate fate of colliding with an avalanche, leaving the passengers in double peril, with a killer on the loose and cabin fever to contend with.